How to Measure Marketing Campaign Success

 Build a Review Cadence and Stick to It

 If you’re running a 7-day sales event, waiting until day 6 to look at your show rate is too late.
-The dealers who win consistently are the ones who adjust mid-campaign when the data tells them something is off.
+The dealers who win consistently adjust mid-campaign when the data tells them something is off.

 Strong campaign measurement isn’t complicated.
 Set a real goal.
 Pick KPIs that connect to that goal.
 Read the numbers fast enough to act on them.
-That’s the whole system.
 Do it right and every dollar you spend works harder than the one before it.

 Frequently Asked Questions